Privacy Notice for parish.gov.je

-- We will not usually rely on the legal basis of legitimate interests for the processing of your personal data however there may be certain circumstances where these apply e.g. in respect of the provision of services other than those of a public nature.
-Should this be the case we will provide details of these legitimate interests together with an explanation of why this basis is being relied upon rather than the more usual basis of public function.
+- We will not usually rely on the legal basis of consent or legitimate interests for the processing of your personal data however there may be certain circumstances where these apply e.g. in respect of the provision of services other than those of a public nature.
+Should this be the case we will provide details together with an explanation of why this basis is being relied upon rather than the more usual basis of public function.

 - The legal basis for our processing of your special category data are: